Yamaji effect in models of underdoped cuprates: Theoretical models for small Fermi pockets.

 The charge sector of the FL* is described by a simple mean field Hamiltonian:

-where $\epsilon_c(\bfk)$ describes the same large Fermi surface as in Eq.~\eqref{eqn:H_SDW}, and $\epsilon_{\psi_1}(\bfk)$ is the dispersion of the $\psi_1$ fermions.
+where $\epsilon_c(\bfkt)$ describes the same large Fermi surface as in Eq.~\eqref{eqn:H_SDW}, and $\epsilon_{\psi_1}(\bfkt)$ is the dispersion of the $\psi_1$ fermions.
+The chemical potentials $\mu$ and $\mu_\psi$ are introduced to fix the average density of $c$ to the physical electron density and that of $\psi_1$ to half filling, respectively.
 When $\Phi$ is finite, the ancilla electrons become part of the Fermi surface and, together with $c$, form small hole-like pockets.
 In this case, all four Fermi pockets are independent, each with area $A_{\mathrm{FS}} = p/8$, where the factor of 8 arises from the four pockets and spin degeneracy.
 Notably, the ancilla Fermi Hamiltonian in Eq.~\eqref{eqn:H_anc} naturally explains the Fermi arc behavior.
 As shown in Fig.~\ref{fig:anc_fs}(b), the inner side of each Fermi pocket is dominated by the physical electron $c$, while the outer side is contributed by the ancilla $\psi_1$.
 The later is not directly visible to spectrum measurement and therefore dark in the ARPES.